 Automated invoicing and accounting services make this really easy.
 This is especially useful for businesses that deal with different billing cycles among their suppliers.
 Automating the process ensures that no payments are missed and takes some stress off of your plate.

-If you’re having trouble making payment in a timely manner then you might have issues with your cash flow and inventory management.
+If you’re having trouble making payments in a timely manner, then you might have issues with your cash flow and inventory management.
 In that case, it’s important to address those problems as soon as possible since they’re signs of far deeper problems with your business.

 Similarly, you might consider paying upfront.
 The only thing suppliers love more than being paid on time is being paid early.

 Paying half or in-full upon the placement of the order will make your vendors exceedingly happy.
 It will also provide you with a bit more bargaining power.

 You’re likely concerned about your accounts receivable.
 So are they.
 If you have healthy cash flow and the wiggle room to pay early, do so.

 Sometimes it’s easier to bargain for free items than it is to get a discount.
 Your suppliers might be overstocked in something themselves.
 In the negotiation process, ask them about freebies, too.
 They appreciate the fact that you’re not simply trying to get the very lowest price available and instead are open to trying out some new things.

 Suppliers might have a new product that they want their clients to try out.
 For this, they allocate funds for what’s called trade spend.
 They pay stores to promote specific products.
 This mutually beneficial practice can help optimize inventory management and reduce costs through better demand forecasting and supply chain efficiency.